 The Student Advisory Board considers all aspects of each individual's application and offers admission to the best qualified applicants.
 Applicants are evaluated based on academic performance, references, past work experience, and a personal interview with members of the Board.
 Applicants will be notified by mail of their acceptance or rejection by the end of March.
 A written reply from the applicant is requested within 10 days of receiving an acceptance letter.

-Students applying to the program towards a baccalaureate degree, pay full undergraduate tuition to the university or college.
-Tuition agreements have been made with those schools.
+Students applying the internship program towards a bachelor’s degree, pay full undergraduate tuition to the affiliated college or university.
+Tuition agreements have been arranged with those schools.

 Please send inquiries to the address listed above.